 Main Content Start

 As an NWACC student, you're provided a road map to obtain your Associate Degree in Respiratory Therapy.

 The Respiratory Therapy degree plan consists of 30 credit hours of prerequisite coursework

 Therapy (RT) program through an online application in the Spring for Fall admission.

 - The RT program faculty do not recommend taking additional courses while enrolled in the RT program.

-- RT students will attend day-time technical classes on the NWACC Bentonville campus and will be required to take the courses in sequence.
+- RT students will attend day-time technical classes at the NWACC Bentonville campus and are required to take the courses in sequence.

 - All RT courses require the use of computers and NWACC’s learning management system: